Now it’s 2019 those that have successful chatbots programs and proof of concepts are asking themselves:

 Website chatbot

-It’s often not possible for many companies to invest the manhours and cost into a chatbot with NLP and if that’s you, there are plenty of low-cost alternatives that do a really good job of automating parts of the live chat process.
+It’s often not possible for many companies to invest the manhours and cost into a chatbot and that’s where we come in to help.

 2. Logic & NLP hybrid